f4teless/aethel/memory-bank/productContext.md

 ## Project Description

+A gamified coding education platform that combines text-based RPG storytelling with algorithmic problem-solving.
+Players progress through AI-generated narratives by solving coding challenges, unlock classes based on algorithmic domains, and participate in cooperative dungeons and PvP battles.

 A educational gaming platform that teaches programming concepts through an immersive fantasy narrative.
 Players are "Architects" who debug a corrupted digital world by solving algorithmic challenges, progressing through character classes, and competing in PvP scenarios.
 Migrated from SvelteKit to Next.js for better ecosystem support and performance optimizations.